The Superdeep: Plot

 When the group wakes up, they find an engineer named Nikolay and a doctor named Kira in the cafeteria who were left behind during the initial evacuation.
 There is still no sign of Dr. Grigoriev.
 Anna performs tests on Kira and Nikolay in the med lab and they show no signs of infection.
 Anna encounters Dr. Grigoriev who begs her to evacuate the others up the shaft and that he can't give her the elevator key.
 Anna yells for the others and Dr. Grigoriev is wounded and flees using the elevator.
-A group of soldiers lead by Egorov put on temperature protective suits and are about to descend through the shaft when the doors are opened from within the shaft.
+A group of soldiers led by Egorov put on temperature protective suits and are about to descend through the shaft when the doors are opened from within the shaft.
 A lone lab assistant named Olga is found without any protective gear and is taken back to the med lab for observation and tests while Egorov and his team descend the shaft.

 Olga show signs of fever but declares that she is very cold.
 Her back is covered with mold-like growths which Anna takes a sample of.
-Dr. Grigoriev announces over the intercom that since they didn't evacuate to the surface through the shaft, that he has no choice but to seal them all within the facility.
+Dr. Grigoriev announces over the intercom that since they did not evacuate to the surface through the shaft, that he has no choice but to seal them all within the facility.
 Dr. Grigoriev causes an explosion that damages the facilities pressure pump and will cause the facility to collapse within an hour.
 Upon returning to the med lab, Anna and the Major find the walls covered with mold with Olga half melted to the floor but still alive.
 Olga releases a cloud of spores and Anna is able to get to a gas mask but is soon attacked by Kira having been heavily infected and mutating in the same way as Olga.
 Anna discovers that the mold dies when exposed to cold and uses a fire extinguisher to leave the med lab and decontaminate herself while the Major is already showing signs of infection.

-Anna discusses the situation with the Colonel and explains that the mold can't survive in cold conditions and that the permafrost surrounding the facility is what is keeping it from spreading.
+Anna discusses the situation with the Colonel and explains that the mold cannot survive in cold conditions and that the permafrost surrounding the facility is what is keeping it from spreading.
 The only way the mold can live is within a warm bodied host but if the host dies in a cold environment then the mold dies as well.